goruck/all/README.md

 *V2 of ALL includes many updates to core functionality and adds machine learning capability to the reference design.
-The V2 README lists the major core updates and goes into detail regarding the machine learning aspects which should be used to mainly understand how it may be used in conjunction with Alexa but as an introductory guide only to the subject itself.
+The V2 README lists the major core updates and goes into detail regarding the machine learning aspects which should be used to mainly understand how it may be used in conjunction with Alexa and only as an introductory guide only to the subject itself.
 The V1 README should still be used to understand the core details.*

 # Major Updates from V1
 * Machine learning model generation based on data from security system sensor data.